Itzik Cohen (actor): Film and television

 In 2002, Cohen created, along with Jonathan Cognac, the Israeli television series Johnny for Channel 2.
 He appeared in the series as well, playing the titular Johnny's Iraqi mother.

 In 2004, he starred in the teen drama Big Head as Elhanan, the school principal.
 After its cancellation in 2009, the show was brought back for a special sixth season in 2017, and Cohen returned to revive his role.

 In 2009, Cohen starred in the film A Matter of Size as Herzl, an overweight man who decides to join a sumo wrestling team.
 For his performance, he won the Visitor's Booth in Israel award for Best Actor, and was nominated for the Ophir Award for Actor in a Leading Role.
 The following year, he finished in third place on the fifth season of the Israeli version of Dancing with the Stars.

 Cohen had his international breakout role in 2015, on the political thriller television series Fauda.
 He plays Captain Gabi Ayub, the top interrogator in Israel's Shin Bet unit.
 The show has received international critical acclaim, with The New York Times voting it the best international show of 2017.

-In 2021, he started working on the TV show Beauty Queen of Jerusalem.
+In 2021, he started working on the TV show The Beauty Queen of Jerusalem.

 Personal life

 Cohen was born in Tel Aviv-Yafo, Israel, to a Jewish family.

 He served in the Israel Defense Forces as a soldier.

 In 1998 Cohen married Michal Kirschenbaum, and they have a daughter.
-In 2005 he got divorced.
-In 2012 he and his ex-wife gave birth to a boy.
-In 2013 he had Bariatric surgery and lost 50 kg of his weight.
+Cohen came out as gay in 2002, and the couple divorced in 2005, but in 2012 they had a son, Raphael, together.
+In 2013 he had bariatric surgery and lost 50 kg of his weight.